DataDog/trace-examples/python/pynamodb/README.md

 DD_API_KEY=<DATADOG API KEY>
 ```

-Note: Since this is a local test database instance, you can leave it as "<EXAMPLE KEY>" and this will send traces to Datadog as long as the `<DATADOG API KEY>` is filled out.
+Note: Since this is a local test database instance, you can leave it as `<EXAMPLE KEY>` and this will send traces to Datadog as long as the `<DATADOG API KEY>` is filled out.

-2. Then launch your Docker containers, inspired by the [testing here](https://github.com/DataDog/dd-trace-py#testing):
+**Step 2)** Then launch your Docker containers, inspired by the [testing here](https://github.com/DataDog/dd-trace-py#testing):

 ```
 docker-compose up -d

-docker-compose run --rm pydynamo-script
+docker-compose run --rm pynamodb-script
 ```

-3. Now that you're in the `pydynamo-script` container, you can run the `index.py` script with any of these commands:
+**Step 3)** Now that you're in the `pynamodb-script` container, you can run the `index.py` script with any of these commands:

 - Standalone: `python3 index.py`
 - With Datadog Python APM tracer ([configuration options](https://docs.datadoghq.com/tracing/setup/python/#environment-variable) apply): `ddtrace-run python3 index.py`

-4. When you're done, you can spin down the containers with:
+**Step 4)** When you're done, you can spin down the containers with:

 ```
 docker-compose down